SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 1. Alice wishes to send Bob some Ether and knows Bob’s identifier *i*.
 She creates a one-time-key *p'*, computes *s'=H(i)<sup>p'</sup>*.

-2. Alice writes a cheque for anyone to redeem a certain amount of Ether from her smart contract.
+2. Alice writes a cheque for anyone to redeem a certain amount of Ether from her smart contract (valid for a certain amount time period).
 The cheque requires an *x* such that *s'=s<sup>x</sup>* for a valid attestation on subject *s*.

 3. Alice sends *p'* and the cheque to Bob.